 Types of Support Groups

-It is important to understand the types of groups in order to select the one that is best for you:
+It is important to understand the different types of groups so that you can choose the one that is best for you.

 Condition-Specific.
 These groups focus on a particular disease, disability, or condition—like cancer, Alzheimer’s, heart disease, MS, etc. The advantage of these groups is that they provide excellent up-to-date information on the condition and available resources.
 To find a group specifically for your loved one’s disease or condition, visit the website of trusted organizations devoted to that disease.
 You can find a list of disease specific organizations here.

 Groups for a Specific Type of Caregiver.
 Some groups are relationship-oriented.
-If you want to speak to others who are caring for a spouse, a parent, a child regardless of their condition, these groups would be good for you.
+If you want to speak to others who are caring for a spouse, a parent, or a child regardless of their condition, these groups would be good for you.
 There are groups specifically for young people—who are sometimes overlooked when you think of caregivers.
 There are support groups for people caring for loved ones who are or were in the military.
 Some groups are for adult children caring for an aging parent.